-- Administrative and support services for component school districts, including but not limited to services designed to consolidate component school district business functions, liaison services between the Department of Education and component school districts and registration of children being taught by private teachers, parents or legal guardians. - Programs for children with special needs, including but not limited to special education services and services for at-risk students. - School improvement services for component school districts, including, but not limited to services designed to support component school districts in meeting the requirements of state and federal law; services designed to allow the education service district to participate in and facilitate a review of the state and federal standards related to the provision of a quality education by component school districts; services designed to support and facilitate continuous school improvement planning; services designed to address school-wide behavior and climate issues; and services designed to support career and technical education. - Technology support for component school districts and the individual technology plans of those districts, including but not limited to technology infrastructure services, data services, instructional technology services and distance learning.
+- Administrative and support services for component school districts, including but not limited to services designed to consolidate component school district business functions, liaison services between the Department of Education and component school districts and registration of children being taught by private teachers, parents or legal guardians. - Programs for children with special needs, including but not limited to special education services and services for at-risk students. - School improvement services for component school districts, including, but not limited to services designed to support component school districts in meeting the requirements of state and federal law; services designed to allow the education service district to participate in and facilitate a review of the state and federal standards related to the provision of a quality education by component school districts; services designed to address school-wide behavior and climate issues; and services designed to support career and technical education. - Technology support for component school districts and the individual technology plans of those districts, including but not limited to technology infrastructure services, data services, instructional technology services and distance learning.